02 December 2021 - Article

 The indirect impacts of Brexit are not limited to defined benefit schemes – market volatility impacts defined contribution schemes as well, particularly for those savers who are close to retirement, or who have retired and have funds in drawdown.
-Employers who make pension provision through a defined contribution scheme may want to consider communicating with their employees about market volatility and how the scheme’s investments are being managed.
+Employers who make pension provisions through a defined contribution scheme may want to consider communicating with their employees about market volatility and how the scheme’s investments are being managed.

 All schemes should also check whether they receive personal data from the EU or EEA.
 The EU has yet to determine whether the UK’s data protection rules are adequate.
 At the moment, we benefit from a grace period of four months (possibly extending to six months) where the old rules continue to apply, but schemes should ensure that contracts with any service providers sending personal data from the EU or EEA are updated to ensure that data flows can continue after April 2021.

 The other key area for consideration is that of EU pensions law.
 The UK is no longer required to implement EU legislation, and previously implemented legislation could in theory be repealed.
 That said, you may remember Andrew Bailey (then head of the Financial Conduct Authority) saying in July 2016 that there “would be no great bonfire of regulations”.
 Many of the laws we have as a result of EU legislation or case law are laws that we will want to keep.
 Take, for example, the requirement to treat same-sex couples in the same way opposite-sex couples are treated.
-The ability to change some parts of pensions legislation following Brexit exists, but it is unlikely there will be appetite to change much.
+The ability to change some parts of pensions legislation following Brexit exists, but it is unlikely there will be an appetite to change much.

 One area that is perhaps more vulnerable to change relates to overseas pension schemes and the application of the overseas transfer charge.
 The 25% charge applies on a transfer of funds from a registered pension scheme to a qualifying recognised overseas pension scheme (‘QROPS’).
 There was an exemption from the charge where the member and the QROPS both reside in the EEA, and this exemption now applies where the member is resident in either the UK or EEA and the QROPS is in the EEA (or Gibraltar).
-Without the direct application of EU pensions law, however, there is in fact no requirement for this exemption to be maintained at all so it is foreseeable that this exemption may disappear altogether in future.
+Without the direct application of EU pensions law, however, there is in fact no requirement for this exemption to be maintained at all so it is foreseeable that this exemption may disappear altogether in the future.

 Finally, the UK courts are no longer bound by decisions of the Court of Justice of the European Union.
 This also means that the UK Supreme Court and the Court of Appeal will be able to depart from CJEU decisions, and it is likely that over time the UK courts’ interpretation of the law may differ from the decisions of the CJEU.
 This could have an impact on areas such as the equal treatment of persons (whether based on gender or sexuality), data protection, Pension Protection Fund compensation levels, and the transfer of employees between businesses.